 Garden Rooms are the most affordable.
 Though they aren’t immediately connected to the beach, they are a very short walk away and close to the resort’s bars and restaurants.
 These rooms allow for a maximum of two adults and two children and are 50 sqm.

 Beach Villas are divided into two types: standalone and adjoining.
 Both are 55 sqm and have more or less the same features.
-The main difference being the standalone villas offer a little more privacy, with its own porch to admire the views across the ocean.
+The main difference being the standalone villas offer a little more privacy, with their own porch to admire the views across the ocean.
 Like the Garden Rooms, these are great for families.

 Jacuzzi Beach Villas are in the ‘adults only’ area of the resort near to the Jacuzzi Water Villas and are 65 sqm.
 Each of these villas can house three guests, and they have a jacuzzi in the private sundeck.
 Easy access to the beach and main swimming pool guarantees a relaxing time on this part of the island.